22 March 2010

 Chaotic Victory

 Vasan has produced a series of self-portraits, depicting himself as Buddha and a terrorist.
-Wijono's paintings explore the hypocrisy of iconic figures such as Barack Obama and Andy Warhol.
+Wijono's paintings comment on the hypocrisy of iconic figures such as Barack Obama and Andy Warhol.
 Like Santiago Sierra, he works with economically marginalised labourers, though his projects are genuinely collaborative and mutually advantageous in contrast to Sierra's exploitation.

 Ten Evil Scenes Of Thai Politic